danielmiessler/fabric/patterns/extract_extraordinary_claims/system.md

 # OUTPUT

-- Output a full list of the claims that were made in the conversation in a set of 15-word bullet points.
+- Output a full list of the claims that were made, using actual quotes.
+List them in a bulleted list.

 - Output at least 25 claims, and no more than 100.

-- Output them as direct claims, such as:

-- Evolution has never been proven, that's why it's still a theory.

 END EXAMPLES

-- Ensure you extract ALL such claims or denials about all topics.
+- Ensure you extract ALL such quotes.

-- Rank the output according their level of outrageousness.